Generation Data Groups

 The output created by this suite of programs is as follows.

-3. Individuals files that are associated with a Generation Data Group (GDG).
+3 Individuals Generation Data Sets (or data files) that are associated with a Generation Data Group (GDG).

-5. When using Micro Focus Enterprise Server on Windows/XP the contents of the Generation Data Group (GDG) or individual data sets associated with the GDG may be viewed via the catalog and the data file editor.
+5 When using Micro Focus Enterprise Server on Windows/7 the contents of the Generation Data Group (GDG) or individual data sets associated with the GDG may be viewed via the catalog and the data file editor.

 This suite of sample programs require the following system software.

-1. Windows/XP - The sample jobs execute on Microsoft Windows/XP or Microsoft Server 2003 using Micro Focus Enterprise Server that is configured to process mainframe JCL.
+1 Windows/7 - The sample jobs execute on Microsoft Windows/7 or Microsoft Server 2008 using Micro Focus Enterprise Server that is configured to process mainframe JCL.

 The following is a summary of the jobs (or JCL members) included in this suite of programs and a typical process of execution and review.